Plants for Shade

 Astilbe

 Astilbe has lovely feathery flowers in soft shades of pink, red white and flowers in mid to late summer.
-Easy to grow and shade tolerant.
+Easy to grow and shade tolerant, but only in moisture retentive soil.

 Hellebores